Superabsorbent polymer: Suspension polymerization

 The suspension process is practiced by only a few companies because it requires a higher degree of production control and product engineering during the polymerization step.
 This process suspends the water-based reactant in a hydrocarbon-based solvent.
 The net result is that the suspension polymerization creates the primary polymer particle in the reactor rather than mechanically in post-reaction stages.
 Performance enhancements can also be made during, or just after, the reaction stage.

 Aviation

-On 13 April 2010, Cathay Pacific flight 780 encountered a dual engine stall descending into Hong Kong from Surabaya.
-The aircraft landed safely with no fatalities.
-The investigation concluded that superabsorbent polymer (SAP), a component of a fuel monitor installed in a fueling dispenser at Juanda International Airport caused the valves in the fuel metering unit to seize.
-It was discovered that salt water had contaminated the fuel supply, which led to SAP particles entering the fuel lines.
+On 13 April 2010, Cathay Pacific flight 780 from Surabaya to Hong Kong encountered a dual engine stall whilst descending into Hong Kong International Airport, the aircraft landed safely with no fatalities.
+The investigation concluded that superabsorbent polymer (SAP) spheres, a component of a fuel filter monitor installed in a fueling dispenser at Juanda International Airport caused the main metering valves in the fuel metering unit to seize.
+It was discovered that salt water had contaminated the fuel supply at Juanda International Airport, which led to damage of the filter monitors and release of SAP spheres into the aircraft's fuel, eventually entering the main fuel supply lines.